digital-asset/daml/CONTRIBUTING.md

       CHANGELOG_END

+If you want to verify the changelog entries as described by a range of Git revisions, you can use the `unreleased.sh` script.
+In most cases, to see the entries added as part of commits added since branching off of `master`, you can run:

+    ./unreleased.sh master..

 ## Working with issues

 We use issues and [pull requests](https://help.github.com/articles/about-pull-requests/) to collaborate and track our work.
 Anyone is welcome to open an issue.
 If you just want to ask a question, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/daml) using the tag `daml`.